-Chichén Itzá is located in the eastern portion of the Yucatán state and can be easily reached from either Mérida or Cancún, depending on where you are flying into.
-One of the more popular ways of visiting it is to take a tour from Cancún.
+The ruins of Chichén Itzá are located in the eastern portion of the Yucatán state and can be easily reached from either Mérida or Cancún, depending on where you are flying into.
+One of the more popular ways of visiting is to take a tour from Cancún.
 This is also the more expensive and time consuming option.
 I would recommend renting a car and although it can be done as a day trip, I suggest spending some time in the area and surrounding towns.
 Once I left the Cancún area, I found the roads easy to navigate.
-It took me a little over two hours to reach and is located right off a main highway.
+Chichén Itzá is located right off a main highway and the drive took me a little over two hours.
 Just remember to being some cash (pesos) to pay any toll roads you might encounter on the way.
-Other benefits of driving yourself are arriving before the huge groups on the buses and being able to get there early enough to avoid the heat.
+Other benefits of driving yourself are arriving before the huge groups on the tour buses and being able to get there early enough to avoid the heat.

 It becomes quite crowded as the day goes on and the sun gets extremely hot, especially in the summer.
 There is very little shade and lots of walking.
 Make sure you wear comfortable shoes and bring a hat.
 In addition to all the tourists, there are also vendors lining the walkways, making it feel even more crowded.
 I would try to arrive upon opening at 9 AM.
 Admission to the site is around $15 USD and guides are available at the gate for an additional charge.
 If you don’t have the time or money for a guided tour, definitely read up on some of the history before hand.

-I couldn’t leave the area without making a stop at cenote, Ik Kil though.
+I couldn’t leave the area without making a stop at cenote, Ik Kil.
 It is conveniently located down the highway and only about ten minutes away from Chichén Itzá.
 It is one of the most photographed cenotes in Mexico and really is as beautiful, if not more so, than it is in pictures.
-It was the perfect way to cool off after hours of exploring Chichén Itzá in the hot sun.
+It was the perfect way to cool off after hours of exploring the ruins in the hot sun.
 A cenote is a natural swimming hole where the water is below ground level.
 Stairs take you down to this particular one and the vines hang down from the open top.
-Most choose to jump in but if that’s not for you, there are stairs that makes climbing in easy.
+Most choose to jump in, but if that’s not for you, there are stairs that make climbing in easy.
 There’s a small entrance fee and it is open until 5 PM.
 I would suggest coming here early or arriving the last hour or so before closing.

 Both Chichén Itzá and Il Kil are overcrowded and quite touristy but nonetheless impressive and definitely worth the visit.
 I spent the majority of the day exploring between the two before continuing west toward Tulum.

-Cobá is another ancient Mayan city that can be found between Chichén Itzá and Tulum in the state of Quintana Roo.
+Cobá is another set of ancient Mayan ruins that can be found between Chichén Itzá and Tulum in the state of Quintana Roo.
 It’s about an hour and a half west of Chichén Itzá and about fifty minutes east of Tulum.
 I chose to make it a day trip from Tulum.

 At its height of civilization, Cobá had some 50,000 inhabitants who formed various settlements around Nohoch Mul, a large central pyramid.
 These residential settlements were connected by stone walking paths that wound through the jungle, eventually leading to the pyramid.
 Much of the site still remains unexcavated, which goes to show how large the settlement actually was because there is still more than plenty to see.